Louisiana parents charged after 2 children reportedly found tied to their beds, police say

-NATCHITOCHES, La.
-(KLFY) — Two Louisiana parents have been arrested after two children were allegedly found tied to their beds, according to police.
+Two Louisiana parents have been arrested after two children were allegedly found tied to their beds, according to police.
+KTLA’s sister station KLFY reports.

 The Natchitoches Police Department said that around 1:15 p.m.
 Friday, officers received reports of possible child endangerment.
 Officers were told that a “concerned citizen” visited the residence and found two juveniles tied to their beds.